What Is the Difference Between Lymphocyte and Leukocyte

 Catechins increase the response time of lymphocytes, which is abundantly present in green tea.
 As far as leukocytes are concerned, vitamin C which is adequately available in orange, grapefruit, broccoli, tomato, potato and peppers improves synthesis of leukocytes.
 Vitamin A is also helpful in creating leukocytes, major sources of which are carrots, spinach, cheese, eggs and milk.

-If you want to read similar articles to What Is the Difference Between Lymphocyte and Leukocyte, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to What Is the Difference Between Lymphocyte and Leukocyte, we recommend you browse around our Diseases & secondary effects category.